a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 	![strong_consistency](strong_consistency.jpeg)

-1. Only one user can like at a time
+3. Only one user can like at a time
 	1. When user in Japan updates likes, the value is replicated globally across all the nodes
 		1. When all nodes reach consensus, the locks get lifted
+		2. Once locks are lifted, other users can like the post (they had to wait until the first user finished liking and all nodes reached consensus)
+	2. Cons: Such waiting is not desirable for social media applications
+4. Suppose users are seeing different prices for same stock at a single point in time and updating concurrently (chaos)

 #### ACID Transaction Support ####